Olivia Savvas: Personal life and career

-Savvas attended high school as Saint Ignatius' College.
-Savvas studied law and politics at Adelaide University, and worked as an analyst in a major bank focusing on counter-terrorism finance.
+Olivia Madison Savvas grew up and went to school in the northeastern suburbs of Adelaide, attending high school at Kildare College and Saint Ignatius' College.
+She studied law, international studies and French at the University of Adelaide, and when she was elected to Parliament she was working as an analyst in a major bank focusing on counter-terrorism finance.
+She had also been a union official.
 Her family originates from the Greek island of Samos.